Wall and Floor Tiling Contractors London and Surrey

 No absolutely not, we see this a lot and is usually the result of a DIY project but you cannot tile straight onto floor boards.
 Some adhesive manufacturers confuse people by stating that their adhesive is suitable for tiling onto timber.
 What they actually mean is that it can be used to tile onto plywood which should be a minimum of 15mm thick and screwed every six inches in all directions.

 Apply to Work for Us

 If you think you have what it takes to work for a busy tiling contractors in London please get in touch by email.
-We are a great tiling company to work for if you are experienced,hard working and self motivated.
+We are one of the best tiling companies to work for, if you are experienced,hard working and self motivated.